Working with the College will be slightly different from the way you may be used to working with a school.

 We may need to contact you because:

 - Curriculum Directors may contact you for serious behavioural issues, attendance patterns that will affect or impact on achievement, and as part of the disciplinary process.
-They may also contact you to recognise areas of praise that should be celebrated with your young person.

-- The Safeguarding team may contact you in cases where concerns for the welfare or safety of your young person have come to light.
+- The Safeguarding and Welfareteam may contact you in cases where concerns for the welfare or safety of your young person have come to light.
 They will only do this when it is deemed in the best interests of the young person and others.
 There may be occasions where the team is not allowed to do this because safeguarding legislation directs them to take other actions.

 The College will, on occasion, issue surveys to gather the view of parents to inform planning and decision making.